Kingsford-Group/scallop/README.md

 If they have not been installed in your system, you first need to download and install them.
-You can either install them to the default system directories (for example, `/usr/local`), in which case you need to use `sudo` to install, or you can install them to your home directories, in which case you need to specify `--prefix=/path/to/your/home/directory` when you run `configure` for each of the library.
+You can either install them to the default system directories (for example, `/usr/local`), or you can install them to your home directories, in which case you need to specify `--prefix=/path/to/your/home/directory` when you run `configure` for each of the libraries.
 After install these dependencies, you then compile the source code of Scallop.
 If some of the dependencies are installed to your home directories, then their corresponding installing paths should be specified when run `configure` of Scallop.